3 Simple Steps to Get Traction and Build Your Following

 Bluehost is WordPress’ own top hosting recommendation.
 They host over a million WordPress blogs with 24-7 customer support.

 For hosting your WordPress blog, I enthusiastically recommend Bluehost.
-Sign up with Bluehost TODAY, May 18, and as a special offer for my readers, Bluehost will give you the super-low monthly price of $2.95 for the basic plan
+Sign up with Bluehost TODAY, and as a special offer for my readers, Bluehost will give you the super-low monthly price of $2.75 for the basic plan (instead of $7.99).

 One of the hardest things about growing an online following is not knowing how to get from where you are right now to where you know you have the potential to go.